 - What about data sovereignty and the geolocation requirements or regulations?
 In many areas of the world there are reasons as to why data cannot cross country boundaries.
 Not all cloud providers have data centers in all countries and depending on the use case, this may not be a risk at all, but an opportunity for an organization to maintain better control on where the data lives.

 - Organizations likely have defined data security patterns in place for the data which resides within the data center.
 However, the data at the edge can present a risk.
 Especially if the data contains customer information.
 Is there data classification?
 How is the data secured?
 Is the data encrypted?
 Who has access to the data?
 When a breach (not if, when) occurs does the data contain intellectual property or personally identifiable information?
 Each answer in the realm of security should drive decision-making and how the edge is treated.

 - Latency is a killer!
 Latency is the roundtrip time that it takes to complete a transaction.
 Decreasing latency is one of the largest contributing factors to the proliferation of data at the edge.
 The closer to the consumer we place the data and business logic the more likely we are to be able to increase the end-user’s experience.
 This comes at the cost and consideration of the previously mentioned items.

 Users expect access to their data now and, with the always-on nature of the digital world we live in, a few milliseconds here and there can mean the difference between keeping or losing a customer.
 The edge presents huge opportunities from a business perspective, however, the challenges are immense.
-These challenges can be overcome with a modern, cloud-defined, and cloud-managed approach.
+These challenges can be overcome with a modern, cloud-managed approach.
 Over the coming weeks and months, we will be sharing unique use-cases and real-life customer stories!
 In the meantime, tweet me at @ClintWyckoff to share your cool and unique edge application requirements!